Be wary of large water puddles

 "Drivers often underestimate how quickly a car can stall and will drive through shallow water and end up getting stuck.
 That can be extremely dangerous," Darg says.

 Small amounts of water also can cause hydroplaning.
-According to the Centers for Disease Control and Prevention, it takes only 6 inches of flooding on a road to cause a driver to lose control of the vehicle.
+According to the Centers for Disease Control and Prevention, it takes only 6 inches of flooding on a road to cause a driver to lose control of the car.

 Lardear says another danger of puddles is that they can hide the presence of dangerous power lines.
 Even if they're not hidden, they represent another danger when driving through a disaster area.